 Take Advantage of Benefits

-There are lots of helpful benefits which you can claim in later life.
+There are lots of helpful benefits that you can claim in later life.
 From utility bills to travel, there might be something that you or your loved ones are missing out on, so make sure you do your research.
-Places like Which have helpful articles that cover a lot of the benefits that apply to older people.
+You can check out or blog on elderly benefits to find out what you can claim.
 Here are a few examples of things where senior discounts and allowances apply:

 - Council tax reduction.